1.4.36 Suicidal Behaviour

 You may feel anxious about asking a child/young person if they are considering suicide; however it is important to talk about it even if you find it uncomfortable.
 It is a myth that you may put the idea into their head.

-An assessment of risk should be undertaken at the earliest stage and should enquire about and consider the child or young person's:
+An assessment of risk should be undertaken at the earliest stage and should enquire about and consider:

-• If they are self harming, what is their intention?
-(E.g. is to help them cope or are they intending to take their life?);
+- If they are self-harming, what is their intention?
+(E.g. is this to help them cope or are they intending to take their life?);

-• Whether they are feeling overwhelmed and without any control of their situation;
+- Whether they are feeling overwhelmed or not in control of their situation;

-• Whether there is any online bullying and pressure to self harm/ commit suicide;
+- Whether there is any online bullying and pressure to self harm/ attempt suicide;

 Any assessment of risks should be talked through with the child or young person and regularly updated as some risks may remain static whilst others may be more dynamic such as sudden changes in circumstances within the family or school setting.